Bernstein spectral method for quasinormal modes and other eigenvalue problems: Applications in Quasinormal Modes

 In Section \ref{subsec:comparecommands}, we described two ways to filter out spurious eigenvalues: the \texttt{CompareModes} command and the \texttt{CompareEigenfunctions} command.
 In Section \ref{sec:TISE}, the \texttt{CompareModes} command on a pair of spectra was sufficient to filter out all the spurious modes.

 In the current case the \texttt{CompareModes} command at line \ref{algline:qnmcompare1} is not sufficient.
-Its output in Table \ref{table:scalar5080} (a) includes purely imaginary modes, which are well-known not to exist given the boundary conditions we have chosen.
+Its output in Table \ref{table:scalar5080} (a) includes purely imaginary modes, which are well-known not to exist for scalar perturbations given the boundary conditions we have chosen \cite{ferrari1984}.

 Recall that equation \eqref{eq:RWE} comes from choosing a stationary ansatz for \eqref{eq:RWEwaveequation}.
 It has been shown that the retarded Green function of this wave equation possesses a branch cut on the negative-imaginary axis \cite{Leaver1986,Leaver1988}.
 It is the `shadow' of this continuum of eigenvalues which \texttt{SpectralBP} feels, as can be observed in Figure \ref{fig:ScalarFreq1}.